ankush-48/capstone/README.md

-A modern, full-featured Wix Astro template built with React, TypeScript, and Tailwind CSS.
+A modern, full-featured Wix Astro built with React, TypeScript, and Tailwind CSS.
 This template provides a solid foundation for building dynamic, interactive websites with Wix's powerful ecosystem.

 ## 🚀 Features